 NSF expects strict adherence to the rules of proper scholarship and attribution.
 The responsibility for proper scholarship and attribution rests with the authors of a proposal; all parts of the proposal should be prepared with equal care for this concern.
 Authors other than the PI (or any co-PI) should be named and acknowledged.
 Serious failure to adhere to such standards can result in findings of research misconduct.
-NSF policies and rules on research misconduct4 are discussed in the Chapter XII.C, as well as 45 CFR Part 689.
+Research misconduct refers to fabrication, falsification, or plagiarism in proposing or performing research funded by NSF, reviewing research proposals submitted to NSF, or in reporting research results funded by NSF.
+Reporting results include but is not limited to: annual/final project reports and Project Outcomes Reports submitted to NSF, as well as the publication of results from the NSF-funded projects.
+NSF policies and rules on research misconduct are discussed in the Chapter XII.C, as well as 45 CFR Part 689.